 ALDA conducts its activities through different forms of action:

-- Coordinating and supporting the 14 Local Democracy Agencies in their activities.
+- Coordinating and supporting the 11 Local Democracy Agencies and 3 Operational Partners in their activities.

 - Conducting its own projects in the field of good governance and citizen participation at the local level.